Understanding Post-Traumatic Stress Disorder This Memorial Day

 With PTSD affecting more than 13 million people in the U.S, including 8% of all veterans, the United States Department of Veterans Affairs’ National Center for PTSD notes it is common to have symptoms right after a traumatic event such as combat.
 However, if they last longer than a month, it may be PTSD.

-“Veterans with PTSD are impacted in different ways,” said Dr. Juan-Carols Zuberbuhler with Kaiser Permanente West Los Angeles Medical Center.
+“Veterans with PTSD are impacted in different ways,” said Dr. Juan-Carlos Zuberbuhler with Kaiser Permanente West Los Angeles Medical Center.
 “What many have in common, however, is that PTSD can negatively affect how a person handles daily activities such as a job, going to school or having healthy relationships with your spouse, children, friends and loved ones.
 That can often lead to shame, social withdrawal, anxiety, sleep disorders, or even suicide.”

 Dr. Zuberbuhler noted the simplest triggers can make someone with PTSD feel like their nervous system becomes hijacked by a panic reaction, which can cause you to fight (get angry), flight (avoid), or freeze (feel numb).